Tourism in Greece

 Tourism in Greece has been a key element of the economic activity in the country, and is one of the country's most important sectors.
-Greece has been a major tourist destination and attraction in Europe since the 1970s for its rich culture and history, which is reflected in large part by its 19 UNESCO World Heritage Sites, among the most in Europe and the world as well as for its long coastline, many islands, and beaches.
+Greece has been a major tourist destination and attraction in Europe since the 1970s for its rich culture and history, which is reflected in large part by its 21 UNESCO World Heritage Sites, among the most in Europe and the world as well as for its long coastline, many islands, and beaches.

-The Egremnoi sand beach in the Greek island of Lefkada, noted for its blue crystal waters, is a popular tourist destination.
+The Egremnoi sand beach on the Greek island of Lefkada, noted for its blue crystal waters, is a popular tourist destination.

-Greece attracted as many as 33 million visitors in 2023 making it the 10th most visited country in the world.
+Greece attracted 40.7 million inbound travelers in 2024, while travel receipts reached 21.59 billion euros, according to the Bank of Greece.

-Greece is one of Europe's most popular LGBT tourist destinations.
+Greece is one of Europe's most popular tourist destinations.
 The religious tourism and pilgrimages, the ecotourism, the conference tourism, and the medical tourism are prominent, and initiatives are being made to promote the seasonal tourism as well.
 Some of the country's major tourist destinations include the capital city Athens, the islands of Santorini, Mykonos, Rhodes, Corfu and Crete, as well as the peninsula of Chalkidice.